-The WSP Scenario has a larger (1.9%) long-term average total diversion than the Cap Scenario (Table 7).
-This means that the CAP Scenario defines the plan limit and is referred to hereafter as the Plan Limit Scenario.
+The Water Sharing Plan Scenario has a smaller long term average annual total diversion than the CAP Scenario (Table 7).
+This means that the Water Sharing Plan Scenario defines the plan limit and is referred to hereafter as the Plan Limit Scenario.

-Table 7 Long term average total diversion under the Cap and WSP Scenarios
+Table 7 Long term average annual total diversion under the Plan Limit CAP and Plan Limit Water Sharing Plan scenarios